Stefan-Driessen/ProMoTe/ProMoTe.md

   |Usage Note:|Qualified agents are useful when ownership is split amongst several owners, such as a business owner and a technical owner.|

 ### Class: Domain
+The following properties are specific to this class: [resource](#property-resource), [institutional knowledge](domain-property-institutional-resource).

 |**Class:**|<span style="font-weight:normal">[pmt:Domain](#class-domain)</span>|
 |---|---|
 |Definition:|The organisational sphere of knowledge and activity from which the data originates.|